-If you’d prefer a certain server, click the drop-down menu for more locations.
+If you’d prefer a specific server, click the drop-down menu for more locations.

-Both mobile apps of Ivacy resemble sleekier versions of their desktop counterparts that are as easy to use and have a nearly identical package of features.
+Both mobile apps of Ivacy resemble their desktop counterparts that are as easy to use and have a nearly identical package of features.

-The biggest difference between the Android and iOS app is security – the iOS version doesn’t have a kill switch.
+The most significant difference between the Android and iOS app is security – the iOS version doesn’t have a kill switch.
 As for the tunneling protocols, Ivacy for iOS offers to choose between the IKEv2 and IPSec tunneling protocols.
 In the meantime, Android users will have OpenVPN at their service.

 However, multiport and split tunneling features are absent from the iOS version, and some users will surely miss them.
 The only thing that’s unavailable in Ivacy for Android is Manual Dialing.
 It allows entering your desired server’s hostname and connect to no other but it.
 This feature is handy for users with dedicated IPs and in cases of auto-connection failure.

 Ivacy VPN has browser extensions for Edge, Chrome, and Firefox.
-They can be downloaded from Microsoft, Chrome Web Store and Firefox browser Add-ons sites.
+They can be downloaded from Microsoft, Chrome Web Store, and Firefox browser Add-on sites.
 The creators themselves stress the extension’s ability to quickly provide access to Netflix and many other streaming options by clicking Purposes > Streaming.

-When it comes to customization, Ivacy extension only offers to turn WebRTC leak protection on or off.
+When it comes to customization, the Ivacy extension only offers to turn WebRTC leak protection on or off.
 What I missed was some sort of ad and malware blocker to catch up with the top competitors.

 Ivacy VPN has an app for Android TV, but its free proxy version will get you nowhere – you’ll need a full VPN to access streaming platforms.
 The same goes for the Fire Stick and Fire TV app.
 Luckily, Ivacy VPN has a Kodi add-on that works on most devices.

-You can also set up Ivacy VPN on a number of devices, including Xbox, PlayStation, Roku, Raspberry Pi, and routers.
+You can also set up Ivacy VPN on many devices, including Xbox, PlayStation, Roku, Raspberry Pi, and routers.